Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Problem statement.

 PI controllers have been successfully and recently used in order to regulate linear and non-linear PDE, see \cite{coron2019pi}, \cite{lhachemi2022proportional}.
 An identification procedure has been presented in \cite{roman2021} for the system \eqref{sys_problem} without source terms on experimental data.
 This means that the considered problem can be associated with an experimental setup.
 A first study has been made on this system in \cite{roman:hal-03902877} using classical form a Lyapunov functional but it failed to prove the exponential stability.
 Only asymptotic stability was established, by using the LaSalle invariance principle.

-This paper provides a new term in the Lyapunov functional and an associated methodology, for the present particular setup.
-In Section~\ref{sec:next_result}, the proof is compared with the existing result, and we study some associated boundary conditions.
-The latter stage on the paper deals with numerical simulations.
+This paper provides a new term in the Lyapunov functional and an associated methodology, for the present setup.
+The proof of the exponential stability is given in Section~\ref{sec:proof:main}.
+In Section~\ref{sec:next_result}, this proof is compared with existing results.
+Next the proof of the robustness of the controlled system is given in Section~\ref{sec:proof:robust}. { Then in Section~\ref{sec:zero_input} we study, using the same approach, simpler cases where one boundary condition is a Dirichlet one and this allows us to establish the exponential stability of the zero input system in the undisturbed case.} The last part of the paper deals with numerical simulations.
 The numerical scheme is not derived from the usual approximation of space and time derivatives.
 We used the fact that the wave equation can be derived from the Lagrangian and the least action principle to approximate the system space energy by a finite dimensional continuous time Euler-Lagrange equation.
 The finite dimensional continuous time system is then numerically solved by using symplectic integrators.
 This suggested numerical scheme is new up to the authors' knowledge and provides an interesting alternative compares to more standard discretization schemes.

 {\bf Notations:} If $I$ is an interval of real numbers, $L^2(I;\mathbb{R})$ denotes (the class of equivalence of) square-integrable functions from $I$ to $\mathbb{R}$.
 Moreover $L^2([0,1];\mathbb{R})$ is abusively denoted $L^2(0,1)$.
 Furthermore $H^n$ denotes the Sobolev space $W^{n,2}$, i.e.,